Curculionichthys sagarana

-Curculionichthys sagarana is a species of catfish in the family Loricariidae.
-It is native to South America, where it occurs in the drainage basins of the Das Velhas River and the São Francisco River.
-It reaches 2.4 cm (0.9 inches) SL.
-The species was described in 2015 by Fábio Fernandes Roxo, Gabriel Souza da Costa e Silva, Luz E. Ochoa, and Claudio Oliveira, alongside the description of the genus Curculionichthys to include several species formerly classified in the genus Hisonotus.
+Curculionichthys sagarana is a species of freshwater ray-finned fish belonging to the family Loricariidae, the suckermouth armoured catfishes, and the subfamily Hypoptopomatinae, the cascudinhos.
+This catfish is found in tributary streams throughout the São Francisco River Basin in the states of Minas Gerais and Bahia.
+This species reaches a standard length of 2.4 cm C. sagarana was described in 2015 by Fábio Fernandes Roxo, Gabriel Souza da Costa e Silva, Luz E. Ochoa, and Cláudio de Oliveira, alongside the description of the genus Curculionichthys to include several species formerly classified in the genus Hisonotus.